samuellihn/obsidian-freeview/public/Homogenous System.md

-A homogenous system is guaranteed to at least have one solution
+A homogeneous system is guaranteed to at least have one solution

 Usually created with $\left[\begin{array}{c}0\\0\\0\end{array}\right]$ as $b$ in [[Matrix Ax=b]]